 They have samosas, along with cheese dabeli (potato burgers with peanuts and chutney, as well as masala puff pastry with chutneys and potatoes.

-They serve a range of indian sandwiches, such as their masala cheese toast sandwich with vegetables and chutneys, and their Bombay aloo slice.
-They also serve street wraps, containing poatoes, onions and vegetables, with a curry sauce of your choice and chutney.
+We love that there are also Indian sandwiches on offer.
+Their masala cheese toast sandwich with vegetables and chutneys, and their Bombay aloo slice.
+They also serve street wraps, containing potatoes, onions and vegetables, with a curry sauce of your choice and chutney.

-They serve biriyani, classic curries such as kadai paneer, as well as daal, rice, rotis and naans, and their popular chapatti chat range.
-These are small crispy Indian breads stuffed with flavorful vegetables and chutneys.
+Give the Biriyani a try – you won’t regret it.
+Other winners include classic curries such as kadai paneer, as well as daal, rice, rotis and naans, and their popular chapatti chat range.
+These are small crispy Indian breads stuffed with tasty vegetables and chutneys.

 Ginger strives to feed the people of Sydney authentic north Indian mughlai cuisine, whilst sitting in an inviting, and relaxed atmosphere.